amd/HPCTrainingDock/README.md

 # 3. Inspecting the Model Installation Environment

-The training environment comes with a variety of modules installed, which their necessary dependencies.
+The training environment comes with a variety of modules installed, with their necessary dependencies.
 To inspect the modules available, run `module avail`, which will show you this output (assuming the installation has been performed with ROCm 6.1.0):

 ```bash
 ---------------------------------------------------------------------------------------- /etc/lmod/modules/Linux -----------------------------------------------------------------------------------------